|Guide||♦||21 Triplogs||Active Topic|

 Bust a loop

-History: Though details are slim, the history of this immediate area seems to revolve around the late Buster Bailey.
+Though details are slim, the history of this immediate area seems to revolve around the late Buster Bailey.
 Buster moved here from Texas in 1927.
 His father built their home somewhere in the area that is now Catalina State Park.
 Buster’s family soon moved back to Texas, but Buster returned to his one true love, The Catalina Mountains.
 He worked for area ranchers, he worked for the Zimmerman family, who developed what is now Summer Haven on Mt.
 Lemmon, but Buster’s real claim to fame was as a bootlegger, operating his still near the waters of the now dry Buster Spring.
 Remnants of his still are said to be in place, though in disrepair, somewhere near the current spring.
-This was Buster’s stomping ground, and you just can’t help but feel connected to him while you’re here.
-It’s said that he packed his product down alternating routes, so not to leave any obvious trails.
-It would be safe to say that if you’re on any passable route in or around Buster Canyon, Buster, himself had been there.
+This was Buster’s stomping ground, and you can’t help but feel connected to him while you’re here.
+It’s said that he packed his product down alternating routes so as not to leave any obvious trails.
+It would be safe to say that if you’re on any passable route in or around Buster Canyon, Buster himself had been there.

 For the next 1.7 miles, this trail is clear and well cairned.
 Once you top the ridge at Hill 4223, however, the trail vanishes into the grasses.
 Not to worry, as the remainder of your journey is all within view and holds no surprises.
 This is truly one of the most simple bushwhacks ever.
 From here, your path to the peak is clear.
 Pass south, down through the saddle in front of you.
 As you start up the other side, there will be a rocky knoll.
 Look for a vague side trail leading east to Buster Spring, should you care to visit it.
 From this point, look southwest to the saddle below Buster, climb gradually as you contour the hill in front of you, counter-clockwise to meet the saddle on the other side.
-It will just make sense, once you're there looking at it.
+It will just make sense once you're there looking at it.
 Now make the short climb west to bag the peak, which includes views that can only be captured here.
 This is the one spot that sums up the magnitude of Pusch Ridge above.